 - Is your Spirit-illuminated, Bible-informed, conscience-affirming, and community advice telling you to go and reconcile?

-- Are you doing all that you can to live at peace with that person?
+- Are you doing all that you can to live in peace with that person?

 When you and Lucia realized you hadn’t asked for forgiveness for several years, how did you work out the gospel in that situation?

-The main thing: The gospel rightly understood and practically applied (1) does not minimize sin and (2) it does not allow you to linger on it.
-When humble hearts are properly dialed-in to the gospel, the obliteration of past sins happen.
+The Main Thing: The gospel rightly understood and practically applied (1) does not minimize sin and (2) it does not allow you to linger on it.
+When humble hearts are correctly dialed-in to the gospel, the obliteration of past sins happens.

 Also published on Medium.